ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/promise-allsettled.md

 ]).then(render); // render method needs results of all fetches
 ```

-`Promise.allSettled` just waits for all promises to settle, regardless of the result.
+Instead `Promise.allSettled` just waits for all promises to settle, regardless of the result.
 The resulting array has:

 * `{status:"fulfilled", value:result}` for successful responses,